roblum/git-internals/assets/slides/plumbing.md

 ### Plumbing vs Porcelain

-Plumbing
-* Low level commands
-* Chained together to form porcelain commands

-Porcelain
-* User friendly
-* `git add`
+`plumbing` commands are low level and give access to git's inner workings.
+They are typically chained together to form `porcelain` commands (i.e. `git add`).